 Quicken understands the importance of the privacy and security of your personal financial data.
 The information that you download from your financial institution is confidential.
 Your downloaded information is not used for anything other than providing and maintaining the One Step Update service.
 We use many security protocols.

 Secure Socket Layer (SSL) is an industry-standard cryptographic protocol that provides secure message transmission on the Internet.
-The "sockets" part of the term refers to the sockets method of passing data back and forth between a client and a server program in a network or between program layers in the same computer.
-SSL uses the public-and-private key encryption system from RSA, which also includes the use of a digital certificate.
+The "socket" part of the term refers to the sockets method of passing data back and forth between a client and a server program in a network or between program layers in the same computer.
+SSL uses the public-and-private key encryption system from RSA, including a digital certificate.

-- Integrity checks to ensure that the message received has not been altered after it leaves the sender.
+Quicken uses Integrity checks to ensure that the message received has not been altered after it leaves the sender.

-- Firewall protected servers located in our data center.
+Quicken uses firewall-protected servers located in our data center.

-- A password issued by your financial institution that you must enter each time you connect to the Internet.
+A password issued by your financial institution that you must enter each time you connect to the Internet.
 You can change your password to one of your choosing at any time so that only you know it.
 You can also store your passwords in a Password Vault.
 The Password Vault is protected with a password of your choice and provides Quicken with passwords for you when you go online.

-- The option to password protect your Quicken data files.
+You also have the option to password protect your Quicken data files.